Call Now for a FREE Consultation Call Now (407) 712-7300

 Contact an Experienced Florida Workers’ Compensation Lawyer

-Hiring a workers’ compensation attorney to handle your case can help ensure that you, the victim, are treated fairly and receive appropriate financial consideration in regard to your illness or injury.
-If you live in the Orlando area, the law firm of Colling Gilbert Wright can help you protect your rights as an injured or sick worker.
+Hiring an Orlando workers’ compensation attorney to handle your case can help ensure that you—the victim—are treated fairly and receive appropriate financial consideration regarding your illness or injury.
+Colling Gilbert Wright would be honored to help protect your rights as an injured or sick worker.

 Best Lawyer 2024